back to The Visionary Experience of Hungarian Shaman Joska Soos de Sovar: index page

 I translated it from the book Joska Soos, Ik Genees Niet, Ik Herstel de Harmonie into English(© copyright for the translation by Dirk Gillabel, 2014).

-I have also added illustrations in the right column.
+I have also added illustrations.

 This article is also available in PDF format.